Our CFAB first approach is an extended four year pathway which has been designed to provide school leavers with the best in delivery and support.

-Outcomes & Attrition - This new spaced structure affords a greater period of time over which school leavers can spread their study with the first exam not being sat until three months of employment have elapsed.
-Having this fixed routine will help students to manage their approach to study and the real exam as they will have a clear understanding of what is needed at each stage of their course.
+Outcomes & Attrition - This new spaced structure affords a greater period of time over which school leavers can spread their study with the first exam not being attempted until three months of employment have elapsed.
+Having this fixed routine will help learners to manage their approach to study and the real exam as they will have a clear understanding of what is needed at each stage of their course.

 Best Practice - The proposed course structure also fits structurally with apprenticeship best practice, namely: